Cross-Chain Architecture

 - Relays monitor and index events or transactions on supported chains.

-- These transactions are broadcasted to the VSC network, where they are validated using the appropriate blockchain light client.
+- These transactions are broadcasted to the Magi network, where they are validated using the appropriate blockchain light client.

-- Once validated, the transaction triggers an operation on VSC, such as:
+- Once validated, the transaction triggers an operation on Magi, such as:

 - Minting a token